 Next, head over to your PublicInput project page, go to the Meetings & Offline tab and then click Add Meeting or Event.
 Tip: Do this from a new tab or windows as we'll be returning to the Webex website a little later.

-The Event Settings dialog will be displayed.
+Choose "Blank Meeting" to bring up the Event Settings dialog.
 This is the PublicInput meeting editor.

 Use the date picker to schedule a date and time for the meeting.
 To open the date picker, click in the Start Time or End Time fields.